-The seating area for the café is small, especially in comparison to the large restaurant at La Maison du Gruyère (I really liked this restaurant, by the way!).
+The seating area for the café is small, especially in comparison to the large restaurant at La Maison du Gruyère.
 A group of English tourists sat near us, but the people at another table seemed like locals, dropping in for a cup of coffee.
 Others were stopping to pick up cheese and maybe a few groceries for the weekend.
 I thought the place had a cozy atmosphere, as if you’re visiting someone’s home.

 - Gruyère AOP – Gruyère earned its AOP status (Appellations d’origine protégées) in 2001.

 - Fromagerie Les Martel – Stop in the shop first to sign-up for the self-guided tour.